nablarch/nablarch-document/en/application_framework/application_framework/libraries/bean_util.rst

 .. _bean_util:

-Bean Util
+BeanUtil
 ==================================================
 .. contents:: Table of contents
   :depth: 3
   :local:

-Bean Util provides the following functions related to Java Beans.
+BeanUtil provides the following functions related to Java Beans.
 It can also handle records standardised from Java 16 in the same way as Java Beans.
 See :ref:`bean_util-use_record` for more information.

 * Configuring and acquiring values for properties